GLab/glab.github.io/manuals/user.md

 The webfrontend is a fully functional, intuitive client with a graphical [topology editor](topology/editor) running in your web browser.
 There is no need to install any software on your computer when accessing the testbed via the webfrontend.

-The [API}(api) is an RPC-based interface for any program to connect to ToMaTo directly.
+The [API](api) is an RPC-based interface for any program to connect to ToMaTo directly.
 It is possible to conduct completely automated experiments by writing scripts which make use of the ToMaTo API.
 There is a [command-line client](cli) which can access the ToMaTo API in a python shell.

 ## About This Manual